-Learn about Surrey's free fire alarm installation and HomeSafe Inspection programs.
+Learn about Surrey's free smoke alarm installation and HomeSafe Inspection programs.

 A working smoke alarm is one of the easiest, most cost-effective ways to protect your family in the event of a house fire.
 A working smoke alarm will increase your chances of surviving a house fire by 74%.

-As outlined by the BC Ministry of Justice and Emergency Management’s Smoke Alarm Bulletin, under the British Columbia Fire Code, all dwellings (homes, and all sleeping rooms sometimes referred to as lodging or hotel rooms) are required to be protected by smoke alarms.
+As outlined by the BC Ministry of Justice and Emergency Management’s Smoke Alarm Bulletin, under the British Columbia Fire Code, all dwellings are required to be protected by smoke alarms.
+This includes homes, and all sleeping rooms sometimes referred to as lodging or hotel rooms.

 Free Smoke Alarm Installation Program